Early takeaways from Ontario igaming

-On 4 April, the first Canadian province went live with a regulated igaming market for private operators, as Ontario officially opened its door to non-government operated online casinos and sportsbooks.
+On 4 April, the first Canadian province with a regulated igaming market for private operators went live, as Ontario officially opened its door to non-government operated online casinos and sportsbooks.

 Ontario boasts a population of nearly 15 million, making it one of the largest new North American markets for regulated online gaming.
-The Ontario iGaming market will likely be a sizable one financially, as it’s expected to generate gross revenues of CA$989m by the end of this year and CA$1.86bn by 2026, according to VIXIO.
+The Ontario igaming market will likely be a sizeable one financially, as it’s expected to generate gross revenues of CA$989m by the end of this year and CA$1.86bn by 2026, according to VIXIO.

 A couple of months have now passed, making this an ideal time to assess how the launch of the expanded igaming market in Ontario has gone so far.